extratone/bilge/annotation/highlights.md

 > Although fanboys can easily be lumped together as “angry nerds,” look closer and you’ll find that each one is like a snowflake.
 The reasons they’ve traveled to the fringe are personal, but also familiar.
 A phone might not seem to be something worth fighting over, but what it stands for most definitely is.

+> Although fanboys can easily be lumped together as “angry nerds,” look closer and you’ll find that each one is like a snowflake.
+The reasons they’ve traveled to the fringe are personal, but also familiar.
+A phone might not seem to be something worth fighting over, but what it stands for most definitely is.

 # [Eugen Rochko, Saint of Federated Social — The Psalms](https://bilge.world/eugen-rochko-interview)

+> That won't happen.
+There's actually a good reason why they don't do that.
+It's simply because you could make a toot about one thing, have people favorite it and share it, link it from other places, and then suddenly, it says 'Heil Hitler,' or something.

 > That won't happen.
 There's actually a good reason why they don't do that.
 It's simply because you could make a toot about one thing, have people favorite it and share it, link it from other places, and then suddenly, it says 'Heil Hitler,' or something.